QBDev0ps/DevOps-Cloud-projects/Project15.md

 ###### Provision the EC2 Instances for Bastion

-**i.** We create an EC2 Instance based on CentOS Amazon Machine Image (AMI) per each Availability Zone in the same Region and the same AZ where we created Nginx server.
+**i.** We create an EC2 Instance based on RHEL Amazon Machine Image (AMI) per each Availability Zone in the same Region and the same AZ where we created Nginx server.

 ![launch ec2 instances](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/2d0f17d8-3f95-4244-966a-496894c95309)